The Firm Secures AHCA Exemption for Convicted Felon

 Posted on Firm News April 11, 2022 by Erin Ferber

 The law firm of Nicholson & Eastin, LLP, regularly represents healthcare professionals and individuals in the healthcare industry before the Agency for Health Care Administration and the Department of Children and Families.
+The Florida law firm’s services vary and include, but are not limited to: healthcare licensure defense, medical and nursing board hearings, and HHS-OIG exclusion & CMP defense.
 If you have a prior criminal history that may disqualify you from being employed and/or contracted with a licensed facility or enrolling as a Medicaid provider, please do not hesitate to contact us to evaluate your case.